visalso/visalso.github.io/miscellanea.md

 ## Poster presentation at the 2025 Texas Quantum Submit

-All online posters from the first Texas Quantum Summit, held Sept.
-19–20 at Texas A&M University, are available at the link below:
+All online posters from the first Texas Quantum Summit, held September 19-20 at Texas A&M University, are available at the link below:
 [See page 30: Open-System Quantum Simulation of Chemical Dynamics with Trapped Ions][https://drive.google.com/file/d/11Ts28LW5olm5yQ1Ygth8aIDU3UXBM0eu/view]

 ## Quantum simulation of charge and exciton transfer in multi-mode models using engineered reservoirs